surgatengit/Procrastinateshell/README.md

 > [!NOTE]
 > An internet connection is required for the setup, but it won't ask you to use a Microsoft account or anything like that.
 ----
-# 2- Automatic Install Script for any windows system.
+# Only the Automatic Install Script
 > Download setup.ps1 and run from elevated powershell.
-# Programs and :star2: ProcrastinateShell :star2: will be installed. :point_left: Marvelous!
+# Programs and :star2: ProcrastinateShell :star2: will be installed, in any modern windows and windows server.
+# Marvelous! :point_left:

 # 3- The procrastinateShell:
 ![pentestcatinationShell](https://github.com/user-attachments/assets/73f8e32d-9d5e-4285-920f-af83527dc2fe)